 Recognize that in agile, everyone is a leader

 This can and should occur outside of standups too.
-Testers should feel comfortable reaching out to anyone else on the team (of any role) for help.
+Testers should feel comfortable with reaching out to anyone else on the team for help.
 Similarly, they should also be able to provide clarity and assistance to anyone on the team.

-When everyone is clearing blocks, then everyone is a leader.
-Every day, everyone on the team has the opportunity to lead the way forward, so long as trust and collaboration are already in place.
+When every stakeholder knows what is happening and is involved in removing obstacles, then everyone is a leader.
+Every day, anyone on the team has the opportunity to lead the way forward, so long as trust and collaboration are already in place.

 Balance technical skill development with soft skill development